lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

     :name: portal_tut05_step02d
     :alt: A screenshot of the plot parameters pop-up window that shows the trace options set for a rainbow colorscale based on the new column of ascii values.

-**Plot parameters to enable the view multi-band supernova light curve in distinct colors**
+**Plot parameters to enable the view multi-band supernova light curve in distinct colors.**

-2.7.
-View the new version of the lightcurve with the points colored by band, as in the figure below.
+**2.7.** View the new version of the lightcurve with the points colored by band, as in the figure below.
 Use the mouse to hover-over points in the plot, and notice that the pop-up info box for a given point includes only the data included in the plot: x-axis value, y-axis value, and the ``bands_ascii`` value.